Tilley, Alberta: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Tilley had a population of 318 living in 132 of its 144 total private dwellings, a change of from its 2016 population of 364.
 With a land area of 0.69 km2, it had a population density of in 2021.

 The population of Tilley according to the 2020 municipal census conducted by the County of Newell is 335, a decrease from its 2007 municipal census population count of 405.

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Tilley had a population of 364 living in 139 of its 149 total private dwellings, a change of from its 2011 population of 352.
 With a land area of 0.7 km2, it had a population density of in 2016.

 Economy

 Tilley's main industries are agriculture (irrigated crop farming and livestock operations) and petroleum.

 Attractions

-Amenities within Tilley include an arena, a curling rink, a community hall, and three parks.
+Amenities within Tilley include an arena, a curling rink, a community hall, hotel & bar and three parks.